Lysxia/generic-data/README.md

 ## Related links

-generic-data aims to subsume the following packages, which may still be useful for old versions of GHC and base not supported by generic-data.
+generic-data aims to subsume generic deriving features of the following
+packages:

 - [semigroups](https://hackage.haskell.org/package/semigroups): generic
-  `Semigroup`, `Monoid`.
+  `Semigroup`, `Monoid`, but with a heavy dependency footprint.
 - [transformers-compat](https://hackage.haskell.org/package/transformers-compat):
-  generic `Eq1`, `Ord1`, `Show1`, `Read1`.
+  generic `Eq1`, `Ord1`, `Show1`.
 - [generic-deriving](https://hackage.haskell.org/package/generic-deriving):
   doesn't derive the classes in base (defines clones of these classes as a toy example); has Template Haskell code to derive `Generic`.